TheDuckCow/aardvark-any-importer/README.md

+# NOTE:

+This addon was useful, but is not longer very relevant with Blender 4.1's general drag and drop support - a superior solution we wanted all along!

 # Aardvark (Any File) Importer

 This is a blender add-on designed to make general file importing easy and fast.
 By default, when you want to import a file, you must first select the correct exporter.
 Plus, you can only import one file at a time (typically).
 This add-on attempts to make it easier to select multiple files and even import different types of files (extensions) at once, so you don't have to think much ahead.